Mark Neeld: Melbourne Football Club senior coach (2012–2013)

-Despite the off-season acquisitions of several players, such as Shannon Byrnes, Tom Gillies, Chris Dawes, David Rodan and Jack Viney, things did not improve for the Demons under Neeld in the first half of the 2013 season, with just 1 win in their first 11 games and an average losing margin of 77 points.
+Despite the off-season acquisitions of several players, such as Shannon Byrnes, Tom Gillies, Chris Dawes, David Rodan and Jack Viney, things did not improve for the Demons under Neeld in the first half of the 2013 season, with just one win in their first 11 games and an average losing margin of 77 points.
 As a result of this poor start to the 2013 season, during the Demons' mid-season bye on 17 June 2013, Neeld was sacked as Melbourne Football Club senior coach.
 His sacking came within weeks of the departures of senior Demons' staff members Cameron Schwab and Don McLardy.
 Neeld was replaced by Demons senior assistant coach, Neil Craig, when he was appointed as caretaker senior coach for the remainder of the 2013 season.

-Neeld was sacked by the Demons with just 5 wins in 33 games coached, for a winning percentage of just 15%.
+Neeld was sacked by the Demons with just five wins in 33 games coached, for a winning percentage of just 15%.

-Essendon Football Club assistant coach (2014-2018)
+Essendon Football Club assistant coach (2014–2018)

 Neeld joined the Essendon Football Club in an assistant coaching role as a development coach at the end of 2014.
-Neeld however departed the Essendon Football Club on 14 May 2018 during the middle of the 2018 season.
+Neeld, however, departed the Essendon Football Club on 14 May 2018 during the middle of the 2018 season.

-Post-AFL
+Post-AFL career

+Prior to 2011, Neeld worked for seven years as head of physical education at The Geelong College, later adding a role as multimedia teacher.

-Neeld was appointed CEO of the Geelong Supercats basketball team in January 2019.
+In December 2018, Neeld was appointed CEO of Basketball Geelong and the Geelong Supercats.
+As of October 2025, he is CEO of Geelong United Basketball.

+Neeld has been coach of the South Barwon Football Club in the Geelong Football League (GFL) since 2023, taking the club to the GFL grand final in 2023 and 2024.

+He also provides commentary for Geelong AFL games on K Rock Football.